-- > Is serious, and potentially a criminal offence - Could put pupils in the school at risk - Is violent - Involves pupils being forced to use drugs or alcohol - Involves sexual exploitation, sexual abuse or sexual harassment, such as indecent exposure, sexual assault, up-skirting or sexually inappropriate pictures or videos (including sexting) If a pupil makes an allegation of abuse against another pupil: - You must record the allegation and tell the DSL, but do not investigate it - The DSL will contact the local authority children's social care team and follow its advice, as well as the police if the allegation involves a potential criminal offence - > The DSL will put a safety plan into place for all children involved (including the victim(s), the child(ren) against whom the allegation has been made and any others affected) with a named person they can talk to if needed.
-This may require adjustments made to student timetables in both the short and long term - The DSL will contact the children and adolescent mental health services (CAMHS), if appropriate - ➤ The DSL will make a decision on, if, when and how parents and carers will be informed.
-Parents will be informed at the earliest stage possible unless there is a compounding safeguarding reason to not do so - The DSL will signpost, refer and or discuss with students and their families a range of other organizations for whom it may be appropriate for students to work with, for example those support agencies listed on the Herefordshire directory for early help e.g WRMSAC/Purple leaf project
+- O Is serious, and potentially a criminal offence - Could put pupils in the school at risk - O Is violent - O Involves pupils being forced to use drugs or alcohol - Involves sexual exploitation, sexual abuse or sexual harassment, such as indecent exposure, sexual assault, up-skirting or sexually inappropriate pictures or videos (including sexting) If a pupil makes an allegation of abuse against another pupil:

+You must record the allegation and tell the DSL, but do not investigate it.
+The DSL will

+- Contact the local authority children's social care team and follow its advice, as well as the police if the allegation involves a potential criminal offence - Put a safety plan into place for all children involved (including the victim(s), the child(ren) against whom the allegation has been made and any others affected) with a named person they can talk to if needed.
+This may require adjustments made to student timetables in both the short and long term - O Contact the children and adolescent mental health services (CAMHS), if appropriate - Make a decision on, if, when and how parents and carers will be informed.
+Parents will be informed at the earliest stage possible unless there is a compounding safeguarding reason to not do so - Signpost, refer and or discuss with students and their families a range of other organizations for whom it may be appropriate for students to work with, for example those support agencies listed on the Herefordshire directory for early help e.g WRMSAC/Purple leaf project